 That being said, a separate question from the survey – one that asked consumers what they think the most useful applications of chatbots would be – reveals that, aside from being able to get quick answers (46%), 40% would be happy to use chatbots to track down the right human being to talk to (and thusly solve their more complex issues).

-The results suggest that chatbots would be equally useful in automating similar B2B marketing initiatives, too.
-Providing customers with a permanently accessible communication tool – one that can answer simple questions quickly, and forward more complex concerns onto the most appropriate human representative (just as quickly) – is a universal advantage, and B2B marketing players are quickly beginning to realise that chatbots needn’t be the reserve of B2C.
+The results suggest that chatbots would be equally useful in automating similar B2B marketing initiatives, too, extending their reach to the target audience through various marketing channels.
+Providing customers with a permanently accessible communication tool for quick responses to simple questions and seamless forwarding of more complex concerns to the most appropriate human representative is a universal advantage.
+Social media marketing alongside B2B marketing players are quickly beginning to realise that chatbots needn't be the reserve of B2C.